Undergraduate Policies

 Degree Requirements

-The University offers three undergraduate day degrees: the Bachelor of Arts, the Bachelor of Science and the Bachelor of Science in Business Administration.
+The University offers four bachelor degrees: the Bachelor of Arts, the Bachelor of Science, the Bachelor of Liberal Studies and the Bachelor of Science in Business Administration.
 The degree awarded is determined by the student’s major field.
 The standard requirements for the degree include the following:

 • Completion of a minimum of 120 credits